loganwright/Genome/README.md

 Why is the `try` keyword on every line!
 Every mapping operation is failable if not properly specified.
 It's better to deal with these possibilities, head first.

-For example, if the property being set is non-optional, and `nil` is found in the `Dna`, the operation should throw an error that can be easily caught.
+For example, if the property being set is non-optional, and `nil` is found in the `Node`, the operation should throw an error that can be easily caught.

 # More Concepts

 Some of the different functionality available in Genome

-The way that Genome is constructed, you should never have to deal w/ `Dna` beyond deserializing and serializing for your web services.
+The way that Genome is constructed, you should never have to deal w/ `Node` beyond deserializing and serializing for your web services.
 It can still be used directly if desired.

 ## Inheritance